Non-Cumulative Preference Shares: Meaning and Example

 Advantages of Non-Cumulative Preference Shares

-Higher Dividend Rates: To compensate for the lack of dividend accumulation, non-cumulative preference shares often come with higher dividend rates compared to cumulative preference shares.
+Higher Dividend Rates: To compensate for the lack of dividend accumulation, non-cumulative preference shares often have higher dividend rates than cumulative preference shares.
 This can provide a more attractive yield for investors in stable companies.

-Appeal to Income-Focused Investors: These shares are particularly appealing to investors looking for a higher regular income.
+Appeal to Income-Focused Investors: These shares particularly appeal to investors looking for a higher regular income.
 In a financially stable company, a higher dividend yield can offer a lucrative return.

-Cost-Effective for Companies: For the issuing company, non-cumulative preference shares can be advantageous during financial downturns.
+Cost-Effective for Companies: Non-cumulative preference shares can be advantageous for the issuing company during financial downturns.
 If the company is unable to pay dividends in a particular year, it is not obligated to make up for those missed payments in the future, thereby easing cash flow pressures.

-Priority over Common Shares: Like all preference shares, non-cumulative shares have priority over common shares in terms of dividend payments and liquidation proceedings.
+Priority over Common Shares: Like all preference shares, non-cumulative shares have priority over common shares regarding dividend payments and liquidation proceedings.
 This means that even without the cumulative feature, these shareholders get paid before common shareholders.

 Convertible and Callable Options: Non-cumulative preference shares can include features like convertibility to common stock and callability (the company’s right to buy back shares), providing flexibility for both the investor and the company.
-The conversion option can be particularly attractive in a rising market, while the callable feature can be beneficial to the company in reducing its cost of capital.
+The conversion option can be particularly attractive in a rising market, while the callable feature can benefit the company by reducing its cost of capital.

 Capital Markets: Understanding the Basics and Importance